danintel/sawtooth-faq/glossary.rst

     Test a block-claiming validator follows K, claim limit before another signup Liveness
-    A consensus algorithm property where the nodes eventually must agree on a value Marshalling
+    A consensus algorithm property where the nodes eventually must agree on a value LMDB
+    Lightning Memory-mapped Database are sparse random-access files in ``/var/lib/sawtooth`` .
+The Merkle Tree and Blockchain use LMDB.
+Marshalling
     serialization of data
 Merkle Tree (or Trie)
     a radix search tree data structure with addressable nodes.
-Used to store state n
+Used to store state.
+Located at ``/var/lib/sawtooth/merkle-00.lmdb`` n
     Nodes in a blockchain network
 Nakamoto-style Consensus